 Focus groups are an invaluable tool and provide excellent return when done efficiently.
 Access your target market’s hive mind and put the responses to use!

-To start Trinting your focus groups, create an account and get your first 30 minutes of audio or video transcribed for free.
+To start Trinting your focus groups, create an account and convert audio or video to text for free.